Haidar Pasha Cemetery

 - Identified casualties from First & Second World War

 - GPS Coordinates Latitude: 40.99981, Longitude: 29.02005

-The main entrance to the cemetery is open daily from 8.00 am to 5.00 pm.
-Access is via the main entrance only.
+Access to the cemetery is via the main entrance only.

 HAIDAR PASHA CEMETERY was given by the Turkish Government to the British Government in 1855, and contains about six thousand graves of the Crimean War, mostly the result of a cholera epidemic in Istanbul.
 An imposing grey granite obelisk erected by the British Government of that era commemorates the British dead.
 In 1867 the cemetery was made available for British civilian burials, and there is a separate section for such graves.
 During the First World War the cemetery was used by the Turkish forces for the burial of Commonwealth prisoners of war and after the Armistice, when Istanbul was occupied, further burials were made, mainly from No.82 General Hospital.
 In addition, 119 graves were brought in from the following smaller cemeteries:- Bostandjik Muslim Cemetery, Eregli Armenian Cemetery, Ferikoi Protestant Cemetery, Ismid Latin Catholic Cemetery, Karaman Cemetery, Kars British and Russian Cemeteries, Mashlak Muslim Cemetery, Osmanieh Muslim Cemetery, Prinkipo Roman Catholic Cemetery and San Stefano French Cemetery.